ZHKKKe/DualStudent/README.md

 ```

 ## Updates
+[Mar 27, 2020] Update log storage function, which allows the log to be stored via `logging.FileHandler`.

 [Nov 20, 2019] Update code of 'Dual Student for domain adaptation from USPS to MNIST'.

 [Oct 30, 2019] Update ICCV 2019 poster.